RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 Consistency](/images/rs/strong_consistency-300x156.png)

-With the WAIT command, applications can have a guarantee that even under a node failure or node restart, an acknowledged write will be present in the system and will not be lost.
+With the WAIT command, applications can have a guarantee that even under a node failure or node restart, an acknowledged write is recorded.

 Please see the WAIT command for details on the new durability and consistency options.